-Some people also find it easier to use two or three remotes instead of one.
+Some people also find using two or three remotes easier than one.

 They do not have to toggle and switch between devices, especially when trying to mute the volume on an AV system.

-You can sometimes get a situation where a device will switch on when you don't want it to.
-Or your TV switches input when you are watching something.
+You can sometimes get a situation where a device will switch on when you don’t want it to – or your TV switches input when you are already watching something else.

-If you are careful with the control of your remotes (see what I did there?), you should be fine.
+If you are careful when using your remotes, you should be fine.
 But there are times when things appear to have a mind of their own.